Steellgold/linkfy/README.md

 # Linkfy

-Linkfy is an easy to use link shortner tool built using SvelteKit.
+Linkfy is an easy to use link shortener tool built using SvelteKit.
 [Learn More about SvelteKit](https://github.com/topics/sveltekit)

 App is currently hosted on [https://linkfy.fr/](https://linkfy.fr/).